 Save This Manual Keep this manual for the safety warnings and precautions, assembly, operating, inspection, maintenance and cleaning procedures.
-Write the product's serial number in the back of the manual near the assembly diagram (or month and year of purchase if product has no number).
+Write the product's serial number in the back of the manual (or month and year of purchase if product has no number).
 Keep this manual and the receipt in a safe and dry place for future reference.